Bamy-dev/Employee-Attrition/README.md

 # Employee Attrition
 The project is to help a company which is trying to control attrition.
 There are two sets of data: "Existing employees" and "Employees who have left".
 Following attributes are available for every employee; -Satisfaction Level -Last evaluation -Number of projects -Average monthly hours -Time spent at the company -Whether they have had a work accident -Whether they have had a promotion in the last 5 years -Departments (column sales) -Salary.
-I will be using my analytics skills to answer the following questions :  What type of employees are leaving?
-Which employees are prone to leave next.
-Recommendations
+I will be using my analytics skills to answer the following questions :
+1. What type of employees are leaving?
+2. Which employees are prone to leave next?
+3. Recommendations